raphha/Doc_Store_SSB/README.md

 Thought its generator it's possible to generate numerous data sizes.

-After the genarator of data, it's possible to insert the SSB data to a relational database as POSTGRESQL and convert the data to JSON format using each table as a root of the JSON document.
+After the generation, it's possible to insert the SSB data to a relational database as POSTGRESQL and convert the data to JSON format using each table as a root of the JSON document.

-One sample of query can be seen on POSTGRESQL query.
+One sample of query to genarate the aggregate modeling based on the Customer table can be seen on POSTGRESQL query.

 Whe recomend the use of indexes to faster JSON genaration.